 2. SAFETY MEASURES TO KEEP EVERYONE SAFE

-If you are ordering food or medications, please email us at firstname.lastname@example.org and allow 2-4 business days as our suppliers are trying to fill orders as quickly as possible.
+If you are ordering food or medications, please email us at email@example.com and allow 2-4 business days as our suppliers are trying to fill orders as quickly as possible.
 We will advise you as soon as your order arrives.
-Please call us when you arrive to pick up your order, but do not enter the hospital.
-Our staff will bring your order to your car.
-You can also text us at 204-514-1711 for curbside pickup.
+When you arrive, please text us at 204-514-1711 for curbside pickup.

 Our on-line pet store is available through our website.
 Free home delivery is now available on all orders over $100.
 You can browse online and shop from the comfort of your own home!